rubywhite/gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
-title: ruby white
+title: rubywhite
 image: /img/headerimage.jpg
-heading: Great coffee with a conscience
+heading: helping people communicate with technology since 1996
-subheading: helping people communicate with technology since 1996
+subheading: " "
 mainpitch:
-  title: ruby white
+  title: rubywhite
   description: >
     Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
 We source all of our beans